 This group meets together once a month to discuss two readings and any supplemental material referenced.
 The two discussion leaders for the month will help me guide the live discussion to ensure participants understand each thinker's argument.
 Discussions will be recorded and uploaded into the course shell within a day or two for participants to watch.

 Our Critical Theory & Philosophy Reading Group includes access to a private Facebook Group with other participants in our reading group.
-All participants are encouraged to share photos, articles, videos, or anything else related to our reading or the thinker discussed.
+All participants are encouraged to share photos, articles, videos, or anything else related to our reading or thinkers we discuss.
 Additionally, there are events created to keep participants on track with the reading and live discussions.